 Federal law allows the withholding of federal funding to states that make exceptions to the federal mandate that defines DUI as having a BAC level of .08 or high while operating a motor vehicle regardless of whether it is on a public road or not.
 As such, West Virginia stood to lose $58 million per year in federal highway funding if the law was not changed to make it illegal to drive anywhere within the State while under the influence.

-When the DUI laws were reformed in 2020, the Legislature made yet another change to law as it relates to the meaning of “in this State.”
+When the DUI laws were reformed in 2020, the Legislature made yet another change to the law as it relates to the meaning of “in this State.”
 The change was intended to avoid losing federal highway funding while maintaining the policy of not criminalizing driving under the influence on private property and other areas not publicly maintained.

 When the new DUI laws go into effect, it will read in pertinent part: